tracel-ai/burn/contributor-book/src/guides/onnx-to-burn-conversion-tool.md

 ### Step Five: Dimension Inference

-Create a dimension inference function in...
+Create a dimension inference function in `src/onnx/dim_inference.rs`.
 Dimension inference is an important step in the conversion process where Burn determines the dimensions of each output tensor based on the operation.
-The `dim_inference` function is responsible for determining the dimensions of the output tensors for each node in the graph.
+The `dim_inference()` function is responsible for determining the dimensions of the output tensors for each node in the graph.
 It does this by:

 1. **Matching the Node Type**: The function uses a `match` statement on the `node_type` of each node to apply the correct dimension inference logic depending on the operation.
 2. **Applying Operation Specific Logic**: For each operation, a specific inference function is called that encapsulate the rules for how output dimensions should be derived from the inputs.

-For the Squeeze operation, the dimension inference is handled by the `squeeze_update_output` function, which is specifically tailored to handle the nuances of the squeeze operation, which is currently not that nuanced.
+For the Squeeze operation, the dimension inference is handled by the `squeeze_update_output()` function, which is specifically tailored to handle the nuances of the squeeze operation, which is currently not that nuanced.
 The output tensor should be (dimensions of input tensor) - 1.

-> 📘 Info: How `squeeze_update_output` Works
+> 📘 Info: How `squeeze_update_output()` Works
 >
 > 1. Validation of axes input: We first check if the second input of the node contains a list of
 >    integers, which represent the axes along which the squeeze operation is applied.
 The function